memgraph/docs/lab/getting-started.md

 command-line tool **mgconsole**, visual user interface **Memgraph Lab** running within the browser and **MAGE** - graph algorithms and modules library.

-If you already have a running Memgraph database instance you can install Memgraph Lab as a desktop application on [Windows](/installation/windows.md), [macOS](/installation/macos.md) or [Linux](/installation/linux.md).
+If you already have a running Memgraph database instance, you can install Memgraph Lab as a desktop application on [Windows](/installation/windows.md), [macOS](/installation/macos.md) or [Linux](/installation/linux.md).